gricardo87/pokemon-colorscripts/README.md

 optional arguments:
   -h, --help            Show this help message and exit -l, --list            Print list of all pokemon
   -n NAME, --name NAME  Select pokemon by name.
-Generally spelled like in the games. a few exceptions are nidoran-f, nidoran-m, mr-mime, farfetchd, flabebe type-null etc.
+Generally spelled like in the games. a few exceptions are nidoran-f, nidoran-m, mr-mime, farfetchd,
-                        Perhaps grep the output of --list if in doubt.
+                        flabebe type-null etc. Perhaps grep the output of --list if in doubt.
-  --no-title            Do not display pokemon name -s, --shiny           Show the shiny version of the pokemon instead -b, --big             Show a larger version of the sprite -r [RANDOM], --random [RANDOM]
+  -f FORM, --form FORM  Show an alternate form of a pokemon --no-title            Do not display pokemon name -s, --shiny           Show the shiny version of the pokemon instead -b, --big             Show a larger version of the sprite -r [RANDOM], --random [RANDOM]
                         Show a random pokemon.
 This flag can optionally be followed by a generation number or range (1-8) to show random pokemon from a specific generation or range of generations.
 The generations can be provided as a continuous range (eg. 1-3) or as a list of generations (1,3,6)
 ```

 Example of printing out a specific pokemon